catid/tabby/README.md

 If `SP = EP`, the resulting `T = (1+h)*CS * SP`.
 The multiplication by `1+h` is problematic if `h = q-1`, which may be possible since the server has control over the value H.  In this case T would be the X=0 point, and an attacker could impersonate a server.
+Or in general EP may be chosen as a known multiple of SP.
 The main defense against this attack is that finding a hash by trial-and-error such that H evenly divides q would take roughly q/2 attempts or ~2^251 attempts, and the attack has to be performed online since the client chooses a new nonce for each connection.
 This is much harder than solving the ECDLP problem presented by Snowshoe, and it has the added disadvantage of needing to be performed online, so this is not a realistic attack.

-Another hypothetical attack such that EP is chosen to be some multiple of SP is also not viable, since finding a hash H congruent to any value less than q is as hard as q-1.

 #### Credits